cgermain/GAILA/README.md

 ### Prerequisites:
 #### Download Python:
 https://www.python.org/downloads/release/python-370/
-IDEAA expects Python to be installed at C:\Python37.
+GAILA expects Python to be installed at C:\Python37.
 If it is in another location, please change these references in /INSTALLATION/install.bat

 #### Make sure Perl is installed (min v5.12):
 http://www.activestate.com/activeperl/downloads